christophercliff/caisson/README.md

 }
 ```

-Initialize AWS services:
+Initialize the AWS services:

 ```
 $ caisson init yoursite.com
 ```

-Then push your files to S3:
+Then push your `build` directory to S3:

 ```
 $ caisson push